 You don’t need to have a ‘bendy’ body to do yoga or live your life.
-(In fact, those who tend to be bendy or hypermobile might best be served in learning to stabilize and strengthen.)
 However, you DO want to be able to manage the task at hand, whatever that might be for you personally.

 You want to have options, multiple ways of navigating rather than narrow lines, restrictions, or rigidity.

 How can you do this?
 How do you go from feeling stuck and/or experiencing chronic pain to feeling flexible in this context?

 That you have options in your body, in your life?

 Follow along… and we’ll find a way to bridge the gap.

 (To receive future blog posts, please scroll to the top of the page and on the right-hand side click the FOLLOW button)